Elasticity theory of structuring: Illustrations

 \subsection{Implying and adjusting risk aversion}

 Empirical computations of risk aversion have always been a very challenging task.
-Not so much anymore.
-We can now imply risk aversion directly from clients' positions or ideas, adjust it if necessary and use it to structure the optimal product.
+We now have additional tools.
+We can imply risk aversion directly from clients' positions or ideas, adjust it if necessary and use it to structure the optimal product.

 To emphasize the immediate relevance of our techniques in the context of current practices, let us review one of the most popular ideas in finance -- expressing higher risk aversion by implementing a more conservative view.
 This very simple idea is not confined to finance.
 It almost certainly came into our field from other more basic human behaviors.
 It obviously has powerful evolutionary reasons yet it is not without faults.
-Failing strategies, later described as \lq\lq half-measures" or \lq\lq indecisions", often begin their life as a conservative interpretations of data.
+Failing strategies, later described as \lq\lq half-measures" or \lq\lq indecisions", often begin as conservative interpretations of data.
 So let us examine how robust this idea really is in the mathematical context of financial structuring.

 Imagine a growth-optimizing investor which believes that the skew should be half of the value observed on the market.
 This view and the corresponding optimal payout are depicted in red on Figures 2.A and 2.B.
-The investor decides to be more cautious and to avoid expressing his view in the wings.
-To this end he manually adjusts his original view by gently forcing it to revert back to the market in the wings (blue line on Figure 2.A).
+The investor decides to be more cautious and to avoid expressing their view in the wings.
+To this end they manually adjusts their original view by gently forcing it to revert back to the market in the wings (blue line on Figure 2.A).
 The corresponding payoff structure is given by the blue line on Figure 2.B.

-We can now use the payoff elasticity equation and examine the risk aversion profile which corresponds to investor's attempt to soften his view.
+We can now use the payoff elasticity equation and examine the risk aversion profile which corresponds to investor's attempt to soften their view.
 Before we do that, let us think what we expect to see.
 Risk aversion profile for a growth-optimizing investor is flat $R=1$.
 So, surely, what we should see is a profile that lies above the line $R=1$ increasing further in the wings.